kurokobo/psdify/Docs/docs/cmdlets/Remove-DifyDocument.md

 ## DESCRIPTION

-The `Remove-DifyDocument` cmdlet removes specified documents from a Dify knowledge base.
+The `Remove-DifyDocument` cmdlet removes specified documents from a Dify knowledge.
 You can specify the documents to be removed directly, or pipe them from other cmdlets like `Get-DifyDocument`.

+NOTE: This help was primarily created by a generative AI.
+It may contain partially inaccurate expressions.

 ## EXAMPLES